fuseml/docs/docs/tutorials/kfserving-triton-gpu.md

 4. With all those files on the same directory, build the image running the following command:

     ```bash
-    docker build . -t k3s:v1.21.5-k3s1-cuda --build-arg CUDA_VERSION=X.X.X
+    docker build . -t k3s:v1.21.5-k3s1-cuda --build-arg CUDA_VERSION=X.X
     ```

-    Replace `X.X.X` with the latest cuda version supported by your GPU.
+    Replace `X.X` with the latest cuda version supported by your GPU which can be found by running the following
+    command:

+    ```bash
+    nvidia-smi | awk '/CUDA/ { print $9 }'
+    ```

-5. Test the built image by running the following commands to create a cluster and deploy a test pod:
+5. Test the image built by running the following commands to create a cluster and deploy a test pod:

     ```bash
     k3d cluster create gputest --image=k3s:v1.21.5-k3s1-cuda --gpus=1 --k3s-node-label "accelerator=gpu@server:0"